tobyn/srsly/README.md

   cover most common use cases and make building more complex ones easier.
 * Equal support for functions that accept node-style callbacks and functions that return promises, with conversion between the two.
-* No dependencies.
-Unless you want promise output and your JS implementation doesn't have native support.
+* No dependencies unless you want promise output and your JS implementation doesn't have native support.
 In that case you can provide whatever ES6-compatible implementation you like (the tests use Bluebird).